heatwavemag/heatwavemag.github.io/content/projects/no-summary.md

 +++
-title = "First issue of Heatwave coming soon!" date = 2021-10-04
+title = "First issue of Heatwave coming soon!" date = 2025-04-01

 +++

-a PDF of the first issue of Heatwave Magazine will be uploaded here at the end of Summer 2025.
+A PDF of the first issue of Heatwave Magazine will be made available here for free in September 2025.
+Meanwhile, please help us to achieve financial sustainability by subscribing to receive print copies via Patreon.
+One-off purchases of individual issues will also be available from select distributors.
+In addition, HTML versions of the contents will be gradually released on the “Magazine” section of our website.

 ## Check back for updates!